How Chatbot Development Helps Modern Enterprises Move Forward

 Thanks to chatbots, companies can leverage a trove of customer information with ease and efficiency.
 However, big data analytics by bots shouldn’t be narrowed down only to consumers.
 Chatbots can also provide precious data for infrastructure optimization, process streamlining, or fixing technical issues.
 Companies that mix and match different chatbot development strategies gain the upper hand over competitors and become well-positioned for success.

 Chatbot Development: With a DIY Platform or From Scratch?

 By now, we can all agree that chatbots drive immense values for enterprises of all sizes.
 But how can a company start with this technology?
 One way is to build a chatbot solution from scratch, another one is to customize an existing platform.

 There are a few DIY chatbot frameworks available, such as Azure Bot Service, Botpress, or Microsoft Bot Framework that can be leveraged to deploy bots for particular use cases.
-These platforms make it fairly easy to build a very basic bot and refine it with the desired features.
+These platforms make it fairly easy for chatbot developer team to build a very basic bot and refine it with the desired features.
 However, if a company is looking to build a scalable solution allowing full control over the conversational flow, it makes more sense to build a completely new chatbot.